VasileiosCharalampakis/Thesis/Usage/Usage-IEEE.md

 ### Output Data
+1. Plotting of Time-Current characteristic(s) of the protective device(s) curve.

-1. Plotting of the basic safety performance curves (IG-ρtouch and IG-ρstep curves) and (IG-Rg,touch and IG-Rg,step curves).
+2. Plotting of the basic safety performance curves (IG-ρtouch and IG-ρstep curves) and (IG-Rg,touch and IG-Rg,step curves).
 These include all relevant curves corresponding to the protective devices of the system.

-2. Addition of point(s) showing the corresponding case(s) examined.
+3. Addition of point(s) showing the corresponding case(s) examined.
 The plot for each specific case include only the relevant curves corresponding to the protective devices of this case.